 The Best Anti-Aging Serum: What Actually Works

-"Best anti-aging serum" is a crowded claim.
-The honest version is that a serum only works if two things are true: it contains actives with real evidence behind them, and it's formulated to get those actives into the skin instead of evaporating off it.
-Here's how to judge both.
+"Best anti-aging serum" is one of the most competitive claims in skincare — and most of the marketing skips the two things that actually decide whether a serum works: whether it contains actives with real evidence behind them, and whether it's formulated to get those actives into the skin instead of evaporating off it.
+Here's how to judge both, and how to match a serum to your skin rather than to an advert.

 What actually makes an anti-aging serum work?